dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 For some types, you'll need a unique identifier set from outside Dgraph.
 A common example is a username.

-The `@id` directive tells Dgraph to keep values of that field unique and to use them as identifiers.
+The `@id` directive tells Dgraph to keep that field's values unique and use them as identifiers.

 For example, you might set the following type in a schema: